phbradley/conga/README.md

 # svg to png
 The `conga` image-making pipeline requires an svg to png conversion.
 There seem to be a variety of options for doing this, with the best choice being somewhat platform dependent.
 We've had good luck with ImageMagick `convert` (on Linux, MacOS, and Windows) and Inkscape (on mac).

 On Mac, we recommend installing ImageMagick using Homebrew with:
 `brew install imagemagick`

-On Windows, we recommend the self-installing executible available from ImageMagick:
+On Windows, we recommend the self-installing executable available from ImageMagick:
 (https://imagemagick.org/script/download.php)

 The conversion is handled in the file `conga/convert_svg_to_png.py`, so you can modify that file if things are